curiousest/curiousest.github.io/_drafts/tabum/1-5-1-meditation-is-for.md

-### Meditation is for self-improvement - exploring new mental states.
+#### Meditation is for self-improvement - exploring new mental states

+[relatable story, especially start]
+[mattering is the appendix of the mind.
+Stopping existential crisis like burst appendix.
+It’s not yet clear what it’s for, and when it violently ruptures, it can mean the end of you without immediate attention ]
 Breathe in.

 A sheet of block-protein machinery tightened and flattened itself, pulling on all its tethers to stretch three hundred million spongy air sacs.
 The stretching pressure sucked in a mix of twenty percent fruit and eighty percent non-consumables.
 Before all the goodies filled the tubular air sacs, the mix went through a vent where it was warmed, humidified, and filtered.
 Once inside, the fruits in the mix nestled against the walls of the tree of tubes, ripe for harvest.
-Red-colour workers gathered all around the tree to pick the fruit in social union.
+Wine-coloured workers gathered all around the tree to pick the fruit in social union.
 They picked fruit until their baskets were full, then floated through the mass transport system and carried the fruit all across transport-connected space to personally feed the hungry.
 From each worker according to their limited capacity, to each consumer according to their bounded hunger.

 The system worked.

 Dan was sitting, staring at a dot on the wall, preparing.

 Breathe out.

-A river of white-light photons hit the dot on the wall high up there.
-The dye molecules in the high-up dot absorbed the wavelengths of light from the violet/blue end of the spectrum.
+A river of white-light photons hit the dot on the wall.
+The dye molecules in the dot absorbed the wavelengths of light from the violet/blue end of the spectrum.
 The rest of the light reflected all around the room, some of it piercing a transparent sheet into a pair of caves - one of the places where fruit was delivered.
 A gathering of conic and cylindrical workers stood at the back of each cave, chained to the wall.
 The chained workers consumed their own portion of the light.
 Each worker whispered their interpretations of the light into a line where a network of designated light-interpreters looked across all the light interpretations to produce a unified understanding.
-They preached their understanding - the high-up dot.
+They preached their understanding - the dot.
 But everyone else had stopped listening to the light-interpreters.
-Everyone else cared about what the light-interpreters had to say when it was adapted to the present, and what they said stopped making sense a long time ago.
+Everyone else cared about what the light-interpreters had to say when it was adapted to the present, and what they said had stopped making sense a long time ago.
 Change is both how and what everyone saw.
-The light-interpreters had stared too long into the light, while everyone else had stared too long into the dark, and now they were all blind.
+The light-interpreters had stared too long at this unchanging light, while everyone else had stared too long into the dark, and now they were all blind.
 The unified understanding of the light burned blindingly bright with irrelevance.
-All that was left was the high-up dot - the singular obsession of the light-interpreters and the last reminder that there used to be more to the light than the high-up dot.
+All that was left was the dot - the singular obsession of the light-interpreters and the last reminder that there used to be more to the light than the dot on the wall.

 The system wasn't working.
 It was being hacked.

 Dan's eyes were open, but he couldn't see anything, like his eyes had gone numb.
-Just the dot on the wall high up there.
+Just the dot on the wall.
 He closed his eyes.

 Breathe in.

 Sight went to sleep.
 Taste, smell, and sound were already sleeping too.
 Touch was the only one awake.
 An old and grounded sensation, who was usually drowned out by all the others and rarely drove the system’s focus.
 Touch steered focus to *the breath*.
 Light pressure on nostrils, a little moisture stolen from the throat, slight stretch of the lungs.
 Belly muscles pushed out, chest motionless while the belly expanded.
-Focus was exploring too many things, so touch held focus on a tight leash: top of the upper lip.
+Focus was exploring too many things, so touch pulled focus to a tighter leash: top of the upper lip.
 Grazed.
 Then no sensation.
 Brushed.
 Then no sensation.
 Ghoasc - some other sensation lost in translation as focus wandered forwards to the space in front of the upper lip.
 Empty.
 It felt peaceful.
 Then the space in front of that, and in front of that, and in front of that… The forward-going space kept on giving peace to focus, but the ever-expanding forwards was beginning to feel… Something in self was trending towards infinity.
 "That way is unknown."
 Touch said, gently guiding focus back to *the breath*.
 Top of the lower lip.
 Moisture drying.
 Top of the lower lip.
 Pulse...
 Pulse.

 The system worked.

 Dan sat motionless for another forty minutes.

 Breathe out.

 Touch went to sleep and so focus lost its last link to reality.
 A touch-bright brain was floating in the nothing.
 Ego in a vat.

 Dan felt a shock of excitement.
 Finally, an opportunity to gather exotic experiential data.
 He silenced his excitement so it didn't scare away his brainstate.

 Ego in a vat, the exotic brainstate.
 It felt like proprioception of his brain floating around in vacuum.
 Blue-white in touch-colour, with no sound.
 Weightless.
 His mind's eye looked down and then there were two hands, the same touch-colour but a little less bright.
 He saw them through touch, disconnected and floating apart from his mind along a dimension without length.
 The length of nothing is either unknowable or infinite - two physiologically synonymous terms.
 There was nothing between his separated hands and head, so it was unknowably far away.
 So it felt infinitely far away.
 A new exotic brainstate - infinite rayman.

 The system wasn't working.
 It was being hacked.

 Dan was sparked with excitement again.
 He imagined a crowd celebrating him and his achievements.
 Imagined a podium with someone speaking about him.
 He imagined it was a funeral speech, listing all his worldly accomplishments.
 His family and friends were there, so much love.
 But he was dead, so sad.
 He felt his inner-right tear duct pump salt water into a budding droplet attached to his right sticky globe.
 Volume built up until the tear's surface tension collapsed under its own weight and cried gravity-wards.
-What's the minimum cry-able concept?
+What's the minimum cry-able object?
 An eye can cry.
 A tear duct?
 Does a tear cry?

 Dan caught himself.
 All his senses had woken up.
 He yelled at himself internally.
 He was just about to collect more exotic brainstates, but ego-tripping got him caught up in useless sentimental garbage.
 There were much better samples of funeral experiential data in real life.
 At least he collected the exotic brainstates, "ego in a vat" and "infinite rayman".
 This was only the third time he'd experienced "infinite rayman".

 Dan’s mind woke up his sleeping body, who hooked himself up to his DayDreamEATer - an experience authoring tool.
 He wanted to produce something close to the exotic brainstates he had just felt.
 Audio wasn't expressive enough, neither was video, so he needed to produce a sentio.
 The DayDreamEATer read some echoes of his sensory input sequences and notable brainstate transitions, then produced a first-draft sentio thick with sensory deprivation and two major focus transitions.
 Dan fleshed out the sensory focus using prompts made of recalled touch-feel from his memory, especially targeting the "ego in a vat" to "infinite rayman" transition.
 He had already modelled "ego in a vat" a few times, so he didn't need to elaborate on that buildup any more.

 He played the sentio back.
 For a moment, all senses were wide awake - Dan felt the inoffensive boot-up sound, smell, taste, sight, touch, mixed with other supplementary senses.
 Then all of them were silenced for a few moments.
 Touch was set free to feel and set focus on the upper lip just long enough to forget that the other senses were still there.
 Touch went quiet too and focus disconnected from anything human.
 A dull brainy mouth-feel floated in a massive empty warehouse.
 Focus moved forward to the other end of the warehouse and two hands came to be.
-Brain hundreds of meters from hands.
+Brain hundreds of meters from hands in the warehouse.
 [make sentio more casual and less immersive, while still involving all senses. think, mobile device.
 What would exotic brainstates be casually useful for?]

 Then it ended.
 Back to reality, where Dan was hooked up to the DayDreamEATer.